AceDataCloud/FluxAPI/docs/flux_images_generation_api_integration_guide.md

 Let’s understand how to operate specifically through an example.

 First, the Webhook callback is a service that can receive HTTP requests, and developers should replace it with the URL of their own HTTP server.
-For demonstration purposes, we will use a public Webhook sample site https://webhook.site/, where you can open the site to get a Webhook URL, as shown in the image below:
+For demonstration purposes, we use a public Webhook sample site https://webhook.site/, where you can open the site to get a Webhook URL, as shown in the image below:

 ![](https://cdn.acedata.cloud/cjjfly.png)
 Copy this URL to use it as a Webhook, the example here is `https://webhook.site/3d32690d-6780-4187-a65c-870061e8c8ab`.